AusDTO/dta-website/_posts/2018-02-26-applications-now-open-for-data-fellowships.md

 In your application, you will need to submit:

 - the name of your data champion or senior executive
-- he name of your current supervisor
+- the name of your current supervisor
 - your preferred placement start date and location
 - details of your data related project proposal and technical skillset
 - your up-to-date resume.

-You can preview the form before you complete it.
+You can [preview the form](https://ausdta.recruiterbox.com/jobs/edeec697706c4192bfc505896bae4ed3) before you complete it.

 ## Cost